lmolinario/ML-Project-Fake-Real-News/README.md

-# ML-Project-Fake-Real-News
+# Fake and real news dataset | Kaggle

 This project is developed for the UNICA.IT University ML exams.

 Starting from the datasets provided by "Kaggle.com" we have structured an algorithm capable of distinguishing fake news from real news.